 Please visit the program website for specific eligibility requirements, including what languages you can study and countries where you can study.

 - Class year: Applicants may be matriculated in or applying to a graduate degree program located within the United States and accredited by a body recognized by the U.S. Department of Education.
 Boren Fellows must be matriculated in a graduate degree program by the start date of their fellowship and may not graduate until the fellowship is complete.
 Eligible graduate degree programs include master’s (MA, MS, MBA, LLM and others), juris doctor (JD), or doctoral (PhD, MD and others) programs.
 Non-degree certificate programs are not eligible by themselves.

-- Citizenship: U.S. citizen at the time of application
+- Citizenship: U.S. citizenship at the time of application

-Seniors and alumni who are interested in applying for a Boren Fellowship should contact Gaylena Merritt, Director of Fellowships, by November 1 each year to discuss their candidacy.
+Seniors and alumni who are interested in applying for a Boren Fellowship should contact Gaylena Merritt, Director of Fellowships, to discuss their candidacy by December 1 each year.